robflop/motiful/Wiki-Usage.md

     * Not present if you are using the `list` selector.
  - tagContent: The content of the tag you wish to create.
     * Only present when using the `add` selector.
+    * Tag content must be provided **exactly** how it would be interpreted by JavaScript.
+If you want to output the letter `a`, you must provide it as a String.
+If you do not, it will likely result in an error when trying to use the tag due to errors about undefined variables.

 # nitro